TriForceX/MiyooCFW/Readme.md

 3 | April 23, 2019 | Changed screen (Still IPS but different model)
 3 | April 23, 2019 | Barcode (20190410 004) added at the rear top of the console
 3 | April 23, 2019 | Processor changed to Allwinner F1C100s (Not F1C500s anymore)
+3 | April 23, 2019 | Changed color shell (Slightly darker than the rev1)
 2.5 | March 05, 2019 | Removed internal chip storage, no stock firmware
 2.5 | March 05, 2019 | Only runs **CFW** from SD Card
 2.5 | March 05, 2019 | Clear color shell